 paying taxesA recent report from the IRS shows about the same number of us are paying the taxes we owe, and about the same number are not.

-The tax gap or the difference in taxes paid versus those potentially owed (as estimated by the Internal Revenue Service) in the United States is about $381 billion, by the latest estimates.
+The tax gap, or the difference in taxes paid versus those potentially owed (as estimated by the Internal Revenue Service) in the United States, is about $381 billion, according to the latest estimates.
 Those billions are monies that would fund a myriad of worthwhile programs and services throughout the country—were they paid as per federal tax laws.

 In September of 2019, the IRS released its comparative report that looked at tax revenue in the years 2011 through 2013.
 There are five types of taxes reviewed by the IRS.
 These taxes include employment taxes, personal income taxes, corporate taxes, excise, and estate taxes.
 The bottom line is that the tax gap is roughly the same as it was during tax years 2008 through 2010.
 In this same report, it estimates that about 83.6 percent of owed taxes are paid on time and voluntarily by U.S. taxpayers.
 By comparison, the percentage of taxes paid the same way in the 2008 to 2010 tax period was 83.8 percent—virtually the same.